Al3zama1/swe-notes/CCNA/32 - NTP (Network Time Protocol).md

 ### Configuring NTP Server Mode
-![ntp sample network topology](./img3/ntp-sample-topology-2.png) If a device is already syncing to an NTP server, meaning it's an NTP client, it automatically acts as an NTP server too and other devices can sync to it.
+![ntp sample network topology](./img3/ntp-sample-topology-2.png) ==If a device is already syncing to an NTP server, meaning it's an NTP client, it automatically acts as an NTP server too and other devices can sync to it==.
 But what if there is no NTP server to sync to?
 You probably still want the devices in the network to have the same time, even if it is slightly inaccurate compared to the actual time.

 How can you manually configure a Cisco device to operate as an NTP server, even though it isn't synced to another NTP server?
 ```